theodimi404/Pydict_weather/README.md

 The data are from skaikairos.gr.

-It uses a city of choice as an argument or if none provided, it takes the content of a clipboard as an argument.
+It uses a city of choice as an argument or if none provided, it takes the content of the clipboard as an argument.

 ## License